aleksey-stukalov/sample-report-generation/README.md

 - [Service Method Invocation (GET)](https://doc.cuba-platform.com/manual-6.6/rest_api_v2_ex_service_get.html)
 - [Files Downloading](https://doc.cuba-platform.com/manual-6.6/rest_api_v2_ex_file_download.html)

+#### Using from Polymer client
+Polymer client module contains a demonstration how to invoke ReportingRestService to generate report and how to provide a link for downloading the result from the File Storage.
+See `modules/polymer-client/src/report/reportgeneration-generate-invoice-form.html` component.

 #### QR Code support
 The application uses the [zxing](https://github.com/zxing/zxing) library to generate barcodes and QR codes.
 The application provides the [service](https://github.com/aleksey-stukalov/sample-report-generation/blob/fd442bb73dd6f29552c7da1713444fc2d59cd23e/modules/core/src/com/company/sample/report/service/QRCodeServiceBean.java) to generate QR codes.
 The _[DOCX2PDF] Invoice report_ is using this service to include a QR code into the report.